What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Breakfast - Little Kook

 On the morning of your first day, kick off this what to do in Athens 2 day itinerary with a beginner breakfast at Little Kook.
-While not the quaint Greek grandmother’s kitchen you’ll find on islands like Paros with slow-paced, laid-back service, this eye-catching maximalist eatery in the heart of trendy Psyri is worth a stop for a quick meal to ease into your international adventure.
-The Snow White and the Seven Dwarfs theme permeates the expansive outdoor establishment with whimsical decor rotated seasonally, adding to the theatrics of an over-the-top sweet and savory crêpe patisserie.
+While not the quaint Greek grandmother’s kitchen you’ll find on islands like Paros with slow-paced, laid-back service, this eye-catching maximalist eatery in the heart of trendy Psiri is worth a stop for a quick meal to ease into your international adventure.
+A Snow White and the Seven Dwarfs theme permeates the expansive outdoor establishment with whimsical decor rotated seasonally, adding to the theatrics of this over-the-top sweet and savory crêpe patisserie.

 Cats of the Acropolis Tour